Efficient Evader Detection in Mobile Sensor Networks: Realization of the evasion path algorithm

 \subsection{Boundary cycle label updates}

 When a component of the alpha complex becomes disconnected from the fence, we will have a single boundary cycle initially surrounding a hole which will then be split into two boundary cycles; see Figure~\ref{fig:disconnection} for illustration.
 One of these boundary cycles will correspond to the outside of a new disconnected component; it will not be given any label.
-The other will be a hole enclosing the disconnected component and will be connected to the fence; we will maintain a label for this boundary cycle, and its initial label will be the same as the prior boundary cycle that split.
+The other boundary cycle will be a hole enclosing the disconnected component, and if it is connected to the fence then we will maintain a label for this boundary cycle, and its initial label will be the same as the prior boundary cycle that split.
 In later time steps, any boundary cycle on a disconnected component will not be labeled.
 This represents the idea that the sensors that become disconnected are not a part of the power-down alpha complex.
-This atomic change can be detected just as in Section~\ref{sec:boundary-cycles}; see Table~\ref{tab:disconnected}.
+This type of atomic change can be uniquely identified just as in Section~\ref{sec:boundary-cycles}; see Table~\ref{tab:disconnected}.

 When a disconnected component becomes reattached to the fence through the addition of a 1-simplex, we will have the two previously described boundary cycles merging into one.
-All of the newly connected boundary cycles will be labeled to match the outer enclosing boundary cycle; however, any 2-simplices will be labeled as having no intruder.
+All of the newly connected boundary cycles will be labeled to match the outer enclosing boundary cycle; however, any boundary cycle filled by a 2-simplex will be labeled as having no intruder.
 Again, this atomic change can be detected by simply counting the number of boundary cycles and simplices in the alpha complex before and after the transition; see Table~\ref{tab:disconnected}.